DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 8. Install custom font
 ----------------------
-8.1 In browser download font: https://github.com/Falkor/dotfiles/blob/master/fonts/SourceCodePro%2BPowerline%2BAwesome%2BRegular.ttf
+ * In browser download font `here <https://github.com/Falkor/dotfiles/blob/master/fonts/SourceCodePro%2BPowerline%2BAwesome%2BRegular.ttf>`_
-8.2 Open 'font book' on a mac (search 'font book' in spotlight) and drag&drop this font from downloads folder.
+ * Open 'font book' on a mac (search 'font book' in spotlight) and drag&drop this font from downloads folder.

-9. Install powerline10k theme
+1. Install powerline10k theme
 -----------------------------
 This theme will help us configure iTerm2 to display information in a convenient way.